d-bl/GroundForge/docs/snow-stitches/index.md

 Even without that last step it can be fun to play with configurations of snowflakes.

 Links in a [saved PDF] may lead you back to the _stitches_ or _droste_ page.
-Change that part in the address bar to _snow_stitches_ to return to this page.
+For patterns created by this page, you can replace that part in the address bar with _snow_stitches_ to return to this page.
-This will only work for patterns created on this page.